openforcefield/openff-bespokefit/docs/users/theory.md

 that any bespoke parameters yielded by the bespoke workflow are compatible with those in the starting general force field.
 For more details, see the [OpenFF 1.0.0 Parsley paper].{cite}`parsley`

-Although in the future multiple optimization engines will be supported, by default the fitting workflow will emply [ForceBalance] to train the parameters against the fitting targets outlined above.
+Although in the future multiple optimization engines will be supported, by default the fitting workflow will employ [ForceBalance] to train the parameters against the fitting targets outlined above.

 ForceBalance employs a Bayesian prior distribution to avoid over-fitting and to define the range of likely values the